Virtual World and MMO Universe chart: Tween/Teen segment for Q3 2013

 Here our some early stage visuals (and here’s the Slideshare presentation) showing the initial design approach and product models.
 As we move towards full launch we’ll be publishing visuals and fly-throughs of the full facility.

-Latest Trailer for Dorothy of Oz Movie (with added KZero goodness)
+Latest Trailer for ‘Legends of Oz: Dorothy’s Return’ Movie (with added KZero goodness)

-Here’s the latest trailer for the upcoming Dorothy of Oz movie.
+Here’s the latest trailer for the upcoming Legends of Oz: Dorothy’s Return movie.
 Created by Summertime Entertainment, KZero was tasked with creating the virtual world strategy to support the film.
 Development of the virtual world is nearing completion, coinciding with the pre-launch promotional activity for the film.
 Watch this space!

 Are you on the Radar?